 - Integrations.
 Access to global banks and MTOs is open to you via APIs, FTP, and other protocols.

-On the backend, you have to offer your customers the highest level of data protection.
+On the backend, you have to offer your customers the highest level of data protection when you build money remittance software.
 This means compliance with legal requirements, confidentiality, secure system logs, different options for user authentication, and more.
-Intellias’ FinTech experts know a thing or two about data protection, so don’t hesitate to ask.
+Intellias FinTech experts not only know how to create a money transfer app but also know a thing or two about data protection, so don’t hesitate to ask.

-How to create money transfer software in five steps
+How to build money transfer app in five steps

-Developing this type of complex FinTech solution requires a team of around 15 money transfer software developers.
-At least some of them should have previous experience with payment systems and FinTech platforms.
+Developing this type of complex FinTech solution and money transfer system design requires a team of around 15 money transfer software developers.
+At least some of them should have previous experience with payment systems and FinTech platforms and know how to build mobile money transfer system.
 Their work should consist of the following:

 Your experts will work on allowing users to make local and international transfers in various currencies from your website or mobile app in order to pay bills, top up phones, and exchange currency.
 E-wallet development is included as well.
 Your customers should be able to deposit money via PayPal, bank account, and credit or debit card; send and receive e-wallet funds through multiple channels in many countries; set transaction restrictions based on sending/withdrawal limits, age, and number of transactions per day; and do a whole lot more.